riparias/gbif-alert/README.md

 ## Next steps

-The development is done in the open and all progress, discussion of new features, milestones, ... can be tracked down on the [issues page](https://github.com/riparias/early-warning-webapp/issues).
-The next major steps can be summarized
-as:

-- complete the user interface so registered users can configure their alerts (planned end 2021-12)
-- e-mail notifications for new occurrences matching user alerts
-- polishing of the user interface
-- update species list and available areas based on the partners feedback
-- deployment on the production server

-After those steps are completed (first trimester 2022), we plan to prioritize new features and improvements mainly based on the users and LIFE RIPARIAS partners feedback.
-A specific focus will be set on the integration with other tools and applications developed in other LIFE RIPARIAS work packages, e.g. the decision support tool (Action A4) and the report system for management actions (Action A2).

 The development of the early detection system is done in the open.
 All progress, discussion of new features, milestones, ... can be tracked down on the [issues page](https://github.com/riparias/early-warning-webapp/issues).
 The next major steps can be summarized as follows:
 -	complete the user interface so that registered users can configure their alerts (planned end December 2021)